Nail Clippers For A Shih Tzu – All You Need To Know

 Resco Deluxe Dog Nail Clippers (Guillotine Style)

-The Resco Deluxe Clippers are a good choice for a less expensive guillotine-style nail clipper.
+The Resco Deluxe Nail Clippers are a good choice for a less expensive guillotine-style nail clipper.
 The Resco company invented the guillotine style clipper in 1937 and have been manufacturing them in the USA ever since.
 These clippers have replaceable blades.
 This clipper also comes with a deluxe grip for nice comfort and ease of use.
-These nail clippers have a 4.2 out of 5 star rating on Amazon and you can read the reviews here.
+These nail clippers have a 4.1 out of 5-star rating on chewy.com and you can read the reviews here.